kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ***

 ## Relational Database
-RDB (relational database) is a database that stores data into tables with rows and columns.
+- RDB (relational database) is a database that stores data into tables with rows and columns.
-***

-## Relational database at scale
-How to turn SQL-like into a map-reduce job that can run on a distributed file system.
-This is essentiallu what we mean by relational database at scale.
+- How to turn SQL-like into a map-reduce job that can run on a distributed file system.
+This is essentially what we mean by relational database at scale.
 - [Hive | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/blob/master/tutorials/Hive.md)] (twice as popular as Pig and developed by Facebook).
 Hive provides SQL type querying language for the ETL purpose on top of Hadoop file system.
 - Pig (less popular than Hive)
 ***